darklang/dark/docs/bs-tea.md

 ## The problems

-Bucklescript-tea does vdom diffing: when it calls `view`, it generates a virtual dom, then it diffs the virtual dom to determine what changes it needs to make to the real DOM as a result.
+Bucklescript-tea does vdom diffing: when it calls `view`, it generates a virtual dom, then it diffs new virtual dom against the old one to determine what changes it needs to make to the real DOM as a result.

 # Uniq